Skip to main content

 Menu

-The Master's Degree Programme in Medicinal Chemistry takes two years to complete, and each academic year is divided into two semesters.
+The master’s programme in Medicinal Chemistry takes two years to complete, and each academic year is divided into two semesters.

-You can see a description of each course by clicking on it in the diagramme below.
-On mobile devices it works best in landscape mode.
+You can see a description of each course by clicking on it in the semester overview below.
+On small screens it works best in landscape mode.

-Below is an example of what a weekly timetable might look like for a first-semester student on the Master's degree programme in Medicinal chemistry.
-There are, of course, breaks throughout the day, for example the academic quarter.
-Please note that your timetable may vary from week to week and that teaching activities may be scheduled on weekdays in the hours between 8.15 and 18.00.
+Below is an example of how your weekly schedule might look like in the first semester of the master’s programme in Medicinal Chemistry.
+Please note that your schedule may vary from week to week and that teaching activities may be scheduled on weekdays in the hours between 8 and 18.

 Monday